COMS4156-Eventease/COMS4156-Project/README.md

 * Upon Failure:
   * HTTP 404 Status Code if the user is not found.
   * HTTP 500 Internal Server Error for other issues.

+#### Notification Management
+##### POST /api/send-message
+* Sends an SMS notification to a user about an event invitation.
+* Expected Input Parameters:
+  * Path Parameters:
+    * userId (Long): The ID of the user to send to.
+    * eventId (Long): The ID of the event being invited to.
+* Upon Success:
+  * HTTP 200 Status Code with the message "SMS sent successfully!"
+* Upon Failure:
+  * HTTP 400 Status Code if there are any issues with the User or Event ID.
+  * HTTP 500 Internal Server Error for other issues.

+##### POST /api/send-email
+* Sends an email notification to a user about an event invitation.
+* Expected Input Parameters:
+  * Path Parameters:
+    * userId (Long): The ID of the user to send to.
+    * eventId (Long): The ID of the event being invited to.
+* Upon Success:
+  * HTTP 200 Status Code with the message "Email sent successfully!"
+* Upon Failure:
+  * HTTP 400 Status Code if there are any issues with the User or Event ID.
+  * HTTP 500 Internal Server Error for other issues.